--WARNINGS AND PRECAUTIONS -
+- WARNINGS AND PRECAUTIONS -

 - Disturbance in Sexual Arousal: Spontaneous penile erections in males and sexual adverse reactions in females have occurred.
 Inform patients that these events may occur and instruct patients who have an erection lasting longer than 4 hours to seek emergency medical attention.
 (5.1) - Depression and Suicidal Ideation: Depression and suicidal ideation have occurred.
 Monitor patients for new onset or worsening depression or suicidal thoughts or behaviors.
 Consider discontinuing IMCIVREE if patients experience suicidal thoughts or behaviors, or clinically significant or persistent depression symptoms occur.
-(5.2) - Skin Pigmentation and Darkening of Pre-Existing Nevi: Generalized increased skin pigmentation and darkening of pre-existing nevi have occurred.
+(5.2) - Hypersensitivity Reactions: Serious hypersensitivity reactions (e.g., anaphylaxis) have been reported.
+If suspected, advise patients to promptly seek medical attention and discontinue IMCIVREE.
+(5.3). - Skin Hyperpigmentation, Darkening of Pre-Existing Nevi, and Development of New Melanocytic Nevi: Generalized increased skin pigmentation, darkening of pre-existing nevi, and development of new nevi have occurred.
 Perform a full body skin examination prior to initiation and periodically during treatment to monitor pre-existing and new pigmentary lesions.
-(5.3) - Risk of Serious Adverse Reactions Due to Benzyl Alcohol Preservative in Neonates and Low Birth Weight Infants: IMCIVREE is not approved for use in neonates or infants.
+(5.4) - Risk of Serious Adverse Reactions Due to Benzyl Alcohol Preservative in Neonates and Low Birth Weight Infants: IMCIVREE is not approved for use in neonates or infants.
 Serious and fatal adverse reactions including "gasping syndrome" can occur in neonates and low birth weight infants treated with benzyl alcohol-preserved drugs.
-(5.4)
+(5.5)

-- ADVERSE REACTIONS
+-ADVERSE REACTIONS-

-Most common adverse reactions (incidence ≥20%) included skin hyperpigmentation, injection site reactions, nausea, headache, diarrhea, abdominal pain, vomiting, depression, and spontaneous penile erection.
+Most common adverse reactions (incidence $\geq 20\%$) included skin hyperpigmentation, injection site reactions, nausea, headache, diarrhea, abdominal pain, vomiting, depression, and spontaneous penile erection.
 (6.1)